Universite-Gustave-Eiffel/SymuRes/README.md

 Designing a simulation
 ----------------------
-In your network folder in the 'UserNetworks/' directory, create or edit the scripts SimulSettings.m (global settings of the simulation, i.e. duration, timestep, assignment, etc), ResDef.m (characteristics of the reservoirs), DemDef.m (definition of the macroscopic OD matrix)
+In your network folder in the `UserNetworks/` directory, create or edit the scripts `SimulSettings.m` (global settings of the simulation, i.e. duration, timestep, assignment, etc), `ResDef.m` (characteristics of the reservoirs), `DemDef.m` (definition of the macroscopic OD matrix).

 Launching a simulation
 ----------------------
-Specify the network, the solver and the name of the output file in the script Main.m.
+Specify the network, the solver and the name of the output file in the script `Main.m`.
 Run this script for a classical simulation (with eventually DTA) in the main SymuRes directory.
-The output of the simulation is always saved into the 'outputs/' folder in the corresponding network folder.
+The output of the simulation is always saved into the `outputs/` folder in the corresponding network folder.

 Plotting the results of a simulation
 ------------------------------------
-Specify the simulation outputs to load at the beginning of the script scrPlotResults.m.
+Specify the simulation outputs to load at the beginning of the script `scrPlotResults.m`.
 Several simulations can be loaded at the same time.
 Run parts of this script to plot the desired results (accumulations, flows, N-curves, travel times, etc).
 For each plot script, indicate the relevant list of simulation results, reservoirs, routes to compare.